intel/intel-xai-tools/_sources/explainer/feature_attributions_explainer.md

 from explainer.explainers import feature_attributions_explainer
 ```

-This plugin provides a set of functions to explore visualize and understand their model's features.
-This plugin currently utilizes SHAP (SHapley Additive exPlanations) which is an approach to
-explain the output of any machine learning model.
-Feature Attributions are an approach to
-explaining a model's predictions based on how the model has weighted features it's been trained on.
+Feature Attributions are an approach to explaining a model's predictions based on how the model has weighted features it's been trained on.
+This set of functions visualizes features by utilizing [SHAP](https://github.com/slundberg/shap) (SHapley Additive exPlanations): an approach to
+explain the output of ML/DL models.

 ## Algorithm